-91. This case concerns ADRVs committed in 2013 and 2014 and the applicable rules should, according to the Parties, be the 2012-2013 IAAF Rules.
-Rule 40.8 of these Rules provides:

-"In addition to the automatic disqualification of the results in the Competition which produced the positive sample under Rule 39 and 40, all other competitive results obtained from the date the positive Sample was collected (whether In-Competition or Out-of-Competition) or other anti-doping rule violation occurred through to the commencement of any Provisional Suspension or Ineligibility period shall be Disqualified with all of the resulting Consequences for the Athlete including the forfeiture of any titles, awards, medals, points and prize and appearance money".

-- 92. Although the IAAF sought, in its written submissions, that the Athlete's competitive results should be disqualified from the date of the proof of the earliest ADRV, i.e. 25 July 2012, until the date of her additional period of ineligibility to the extent not already disqualified by the acceptance of sanction signed by the Athlete on 10 April 2017, i.e. from 3 August 2012 to 2 August 2014, it acknowledged, at the hearing, that the Sole Arbitrator could, on the basis of the fairness exception set out in Rule 10.8 of the IAAF ADR, reduce that period. - 93.
-The Sole Arbitrator notes that according to the wording of Rule 10.8 of the IAAF ADR, all the competitive results of the Athlete as from the moment of the earliest violation, i.e. 25 July 2012, until the start of her additional period of ineligibility, i.e. 1 (or 2) July 2018, would have to be disqualified, unless fairness requires otherwise. - 94.
-While being aware that when assessing whether a sanction is excessive, a judge must review the type and scope of the proved rule-violation, the individual circumstances of the case, and the overall effect of the sanction on the offender (CAS 2017/O/5039), the Sole Arbitrator also notes that the question of fairness and proportionality in relation to the length of the disqualification period vis-à-vis the time which may be established as the last time that the Athlete objectively committed a doping offence can be taken into consideration (CAS 2016/O/4682). - 95.
-In the present case, the Sole Arbitrator considers that as the earliest prove of the violation of Rule 32.2(b) of the 2013-2013 IAAF Rules dates back to 25 July 2012 and as the Athlete has already accepted the disqualification of all of her competitive results obtained from 3 August 2012 to 2 August 2014, it is fair and appropriate to limit the disqualification of all competitive results achieved by the Athlete to the period between 25 July 2012, date of the first entry in the London Washout Schedule, and 2 August 2014.
-Indeed, although having held, when assessing the appropriate sanction, that the ADRVs committed in the years 2012 and 2013 were severe as he has accepted the existence of aggravating circumstances according to Rule 40.6 of the 2012-2013 IAAF Rules, the Sole Arbitrator, in the absence of any evidence that the Athlete used prohibited substances or methods after 30 July 2013, i.e. the last entry on the Moscow Washout List, the Sole Arbitrator does not consider it fair to disqualification period already accepted by the Athlete, and the 1 (2) July 2018, date of the disqualification period already accepted by the Athlete, and the 1 (2) July 2018, date of the beginning of her additional two (2) year period of ineligibility.
+- 89. This case concerns ADRVs committed in 2013 and 2014 and the applicable rules should, according to the Parties, be the 2012-2013 IAAF Rules.
+Rule 40.8 of these Rules provides: - "In addition to the automatic disqualification of the results in the Competition which produced the positive sample under Rule 39 and 40, all other competitive results obtained from the date the positive Sample was collected (whether In-Competition or Out-of-Competition) or other anti-doping rule violation occurred through to the commencement of any Provisional Suspension or Ineligibility period shall be Disqualified with all of the resulting Consequences for the Athlete including the forfeiture of any titles, awards, medals, points and prize and appearance money". - 90.
+Although the IAAF sought, in its written submissions, that the Athlete's results should be disqualified from the date of the proof of the earliest ADRV, i.e. 30 June 2013, until the date of provisional suspension of the Athlete, i.e. 29 March 2017, it acknowledged, at the hearing, that the Sole Arbitrator could, on the basis of the fairness exception set out in Rule 10.8 of the IAAF ADR, reduce that period. - 91.
+The Sole Arbitrator notes that according to the wording of Rule 10.8 of the IAAF ADR, all the competitive results of the Athlete as from the moment of the earliest violation, i.e. 30 June 2013, until her provisional suspension, i.e. 29 March 2017, would have to be disqualified, unless fairness requires otherwise. - 92.
+While being aware that when assessing whether a sanction is excessive, a judge must review the type and scope of the proved rule-violation, the individual circumstances of the case, and the overall effect of the sanction on the offender (CAS 2017/O/5039), the Sole Arbitrator also notes that the question of fairness and proportionality in relation to the length of the disqualification period vis-à-vis the time which may be established as the last time that the Athlete objectively committed a doping offence can be taken into consideration (CAS 2016/O/4682). - 93.
+In the present case, the Sole Arbitrator considers that as the earliest prove of the violation of Rule 32.2(b) of the 2013-2013 IAAF Rules dates back to 30 June 2013 and as the Athlete has already accepted the disqualification of all of her competitive results obtained from 16 August 2013 to 15 August 2015, it is fair and appropriate to disqualify all competitive results achieved by the Athlete from the 30 June 2013, date of the first entry in the Moscow Washout Schedule, to 15 August 2015.
+Indeed, although having held, when assessing the appropriate sanction, that the ADRVs committed in the years 2013 and 2014 were severe as he has accepted the existence of aggravating circumstances according to Rule 40.6 of the 2012-2013 IAAF Rules, the Sole Arbitrator, in the absence of any evidence that the Athlete used prohibited substances or methods after 4 August 2014, does not consider it fair to disqualify the results achieved by the Athlete between 16 August 2015, date of the end of the disqualification period already accepted by the Athlete, and the 29 March 2017, date of her provisional suspension.